Here are my honey buying tips, for purchasing quality honey.

 - dates pureed

 - syrup - including fruit syrup for pancakes, or how about lemon juice?

-It is often proposed that honey is better for you than sugar, but I tend to think that just like sugar, honey should be eaten in small amounts, because it is very high in calories.
+It is often proposed that honey is better for you than sugar, but do remember it is very high in calories.
+It is also not suitable for people with diabetes.
 You will find a comparison of honey and sugar here.

 Go from Honey Buying Tips to these resources